nvegater/exnaton/README.md

 # Create T3 App

+The frontend improves user experience with interactive elements like date pickers for range selection and a "Load More" button for pagination.
+It effectively visualizes the time-series data while providing tools for data exploration and analysis.

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

 ## What's next?
 How do I make an app with this?